ethereum-optimism/design-docs/security/fma-kona-asterisc.md

   The `op-challenger` has been updated to support the Kona + Asterisc Fault Dispute Game type ([Game Type 3]).

 - **Risk Assessment:**
-  Low likelihood as the action tests that are run in CI very frequently run the `op-challenger` with the kona + asterisc fault dispute game.
+  Low likelihood as the action tests that are run in CI very frequently run the `op-challenger` with the `kona` + `asterisc` fault dispute game.
   Medium impact since the off-chain `op-challenger` service can be updated with enough buffer time due to the large game time and nature of the chess clock.

 - **Mitigations:**
   The `op-challenger` is architected in such a way as to isolate game types and moreso the inididual game players.
   To allow the challenger to scale and play many different game types at once, a list of game types to play is passed into the `op-challenger` as a CLI flag.
   When games are detected on-chain, the `op-challenger` will create a "game player" for this game type.
-  Players are run in individual threads so a breaking kona-asterisc game player in the challenger will not cause a liveliness issue for the `op-challenger` to play other game types.
+  Players are run in individual threads so a breaking `kona` + `asterisc` game player in the challenger will not cause a liveliness issue for the `op-challenger` to play other game types.
   Another key mitigation is the VM runner.
 This is an offline simulation that runs asterisc + kona with the op-challenger.
 It's been running since around August 2024.

 - **Detection:**
   The Dispute Monitor ([op-dispute-mon] service provides an isolated monitoring service that will detect if a game is not being played by the honest `op-challenger`.
   It will alert in this case.

 - **Recovery Path(s):**
-  If the `op-challenger` fails to play Kona + Asterisc fault dispute games, a fix will need to be made to the `op-challenger`.
+  If the `op-challenger` fails to play `kona` + `asterisc` fault dispute games, a fix will need to be made to the `op-challenger`.
   It does not require governance, but would need a new release of the `op-challenger` to be published and rolled out to infrastructure.

 [op-dispute-mon]: https://github.com/ethereum-optimism/optimism/tree/develop/op-dispute-mon